fxbriol/fxbriol.github.io/_pages/about.md

 ## News

+* Our paper on ["Multilevel Bayesian quadrature"](https://arxiv.org/abs/2210.08329) was awarded an *oral presentation* (top 6% of accepted papers) at AISTATS 2023!

+* My PhD student [Zhuo Sun](https://jz-fun.github.io) was awarded the Costas Goutis award from the Department of Statistical Science at UCL.

 * I will be taking part in the Newton Institute programme on [The mathematical and statistical foundation of future data-driven engineering](https://www.newton.ac.uk/event/dde/) at the University of Cambridge from January-June 2023.

-* Our paper on ["Robust Bayesian inference for simulator-based models via the MMD posterior bootstrap"](https://arxiv.org/abs/2202.04744) received the [*Best Paper Award*](https://aistats.org/aistats2022/awards.html) at AISTATS 2022!

-* Zhuo Sun and Takuo Matsubara each received a *Student Paper Award* from the section on Bayesian Statistical Science of the American Statistical Association for our papers on *"Vector-valued control variates"* and *"Robust generalised Bayesian inference for intractable likelihoods"*.
+* My PhD student [Masha Naslidnyk](https://mashanaslidnyk.github.io) received a *Student Paper Award* from the section on Bayesian Statistical Science of the American Statistical Association for her work on robust inference for Gaussian processes.